-These documents are available at http://www.dcc.ie/responsibility/our-policies.
+These documents are available at www.dcc.ie.

-Our policy on slavery and human trafficking is set out in section 1 of this statement.
+Our policy on slavery and human trafficking is set out in Section 1 of this statement.

-The requirements of our Code of Conduct, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Exertis.
-These are addressed in more detail in section 6 of this statement.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Exertis Enterprise.
+These are addressed in more detail in Section 6 of this statement.